ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Mavlink setup.md

 # Step 5: Configure OSD using GUI

-# Step 5: Configure the APM/PIXHAWK?MAVLINK settings to send correct telemetry values
+# Step 6: Configure the MAVLINK settings
   * Connect to Mission Planner
   * Go to config/tuning
   * Locate parameters in parameter list